MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/Unpublish-MgBookingBusiness.md

 ## SYNOPSIS
 Make the scheduling page of this business not available to external customers.
 Set the **isPublished** property to `false`, and the **publicUrl** property to `null`.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Unpublish-MgBetaBetaBookingBusiness](/powershell/module/Microsoft.Graph.Beta.Bookings/Unpublish-MgBetaBookingBusiness?view=graph-powershell-beta)

 ## SYNTAX